 A file in accordance with the geotechnical exchange format can be divided into two parts: the header and the measurement.
 The header describes how the registered data is organised in directly readable text.
 Code words are used for this purpose.
 A code word is preceded by a '#' character.
 A '=' character follows the code word.
 The code word is therefore between the '#' and the '='.
-Several examples of correct and incorrect code words are given in Table 4.1
+Several examples of correct and incorrect code words are given in Table 6.1.

-Table 4.1 Examples of correct and incorrect code words
+Table 6.1 Examples of correct and incorrect code words

 Code word Evaluation

 #ANALYSISCODE = Correct

 #ANALysisCODE = Correct

 ANALYSISCODE = Correct

-#ANALYSIS CODE = Incorrect, space between the words
+#ANALYSIS CODE = Incorrect, spaces within a code words

 Several conditions exist for code words and their information.
 A code word with accompanying information must always be on one line: no 'end of line' LF or CRLF may appear in the information.
 If the information following the '=' characters consists of several parts, it is separated by commas.
-The end of the information is either specified by an end of line, or by the start of a new code word with a hash (#).
-A comma and a hash are therefore special characters.
+The end of the information is specified by the start of a new code word with a hash (#).
+A comma (,), equals sign (=) and a hash (#) are therefore special characters.
 If these characters appear in an information field after a code word, it must be indicated that the literal meaning of the character is now required.
-The backslash is used for this purpose: \# or \,.
+The backslash is used for this purpose: $\forall \# = \text{or } \setminus$.
 This also makes the backslash a special character so that if a literal backslash is required in the text, this must also be preceded by a backslash.

 There are currently 54 code words, but the flexibility of the geotechnical exchange format is such that new code words can be created if required.
+(Nov 2000 N) The number of code words has been extended: 56.
 Expansion nonetheless has consequences for the applications capable of decoding the code words.
 These must be adjusted.
 Text and/or numbers must be placed after every code word, apart from the code word which indicates the end of the measurement description (#EOH=).
 Which information and how much depends on the code word itself.

 Several conditions must be met if the measurement is to be meaningful: a minimum description of how the file is organised must be known.
 This leads to a division of code words into compulsory, non compulsory and conditionally compulsory code words.
 The last category consists of code words which are in fact compulsory, but for which a default value has been filled in.
 If the word is therefore not listed, the standard value is used.
 If the default value is not suitable as a result of another code word, the word must still be given.
 It is therefore compulsory under certain conditions.
-The compulsory code words are given in Table 4.2.
+The compulsory code words are given in Table 6.2.